 #14.
 Christmas Cards

-My girls produce individual designs for Christmas Cards, Tags and Wrapping paper each October/November.
-Parents can order as many as they wish and the school gets a share of the fund raised.
+My girls produce individual designs for Christmas cards, tags and wrapping paper each October/November.
+Parents can order as many as they wish and the school gets a share of the funds raised.

 #15.
 School Hoodies